Stocks stall as Wall Street wraps up bumpy week of trading

 Major indexes have been alternating between gains and losses all this week as markets try to suss out what’s next for inflation and the global economy as the the repercussions of Russia’s invasion of Ukraine continue to play out.
 The benchmark S&P 500 is still on track for a weekly gain, along with the tech-heavy Nasdaq.

 Crude oil prices gained ground after slipping earlier.
-The price for U.S. benchmark crude oil rose 0.6% and Brent crude, the international standard, rose 0.8%.
+The price for U.S. benchmark crude oil rose 1.4% to settle at $113.90 per barrel, while a barrel of Brent crude, the international standard, rose 1.4% to $120.65.
 Prices are still up about 50% globally for the year.

 Oil prices have been volatile since Russia’s war against Ukraine began in February.
 Russia is the second-biggest crude exporter.
 Energy prices were already high, but the conflict has raised concerns about a worsening supply crunch that could maker persistently rising inflation even worse.